 - Format the PMHx in bullet or list format rather than complete sentences just makes it easier to read. - For PMH, give information on level of control of various common problems.
-For example: - o For diabetes, try to include average/range for at-home blood sugars - o For CHF, try to include if it's systolic vs. diastolic and include last LVEF if known - o For HTN, include typical BP at home - o For HIV/AIDS, include last CD4 count, if available
+For example: - For diabetes, try to include a1c or insulin status - For CHF, try to include if it's systolic vs. diastolic and include last LVEF if known - For HTN, include typical BP at home - For HIV/AIDS, include last CD4 count, if available